Quantum-to-classical correspondence in Krylov complexity: Semiclassical evolution of the P-distribution

 where we have used the definition of the Perron-Frobenius operator [Eq.~\eqref{eq:perron_frobenius}].

 This calculation was carried out for a single application of the map, and we don't prove the more general statement

 At a fixed value of $\hbar$, this will hold for as long as there is a semiclassical correspondence, which is the Ehrenfest time $t \leq \tau_E$.
-This timescale is controlled by the stability of the classical trajectory such that $\tau_E \sim 1/\hbar^{1/2}$ for a stable trajectory and $\tau_E \sim \log(\hbar)$ for an unstable one.
+This timescale is controlled by the stability of the classical trajectory such that $\tau_E \sim 1/\hbar^{1/2}$ for a stable trajectory and $\tau_E \sim \abs{\log(\hbar)}/\lambda$ for an unstable one~\cite{Shepelyansky:2020, PhysRevLett.89.040403}, where $\lambda$ is the Lyapunov exponent.

 As a final note, we haven't considered maps defined on the torus for this calculation, but since for small enough values of $\hbar$ (large enough values of $N$, the dimension of the Hilbert space for the quantized torus) the discrepancies become vanishingly small, the same result holds.